jmpaz/contextualize/README.md

 - **`map`**:
   - `contextualize map .` will generate and print a repository map for the current directory.
   - `contextualize map src/ tests/ -t 15000` will generate a repository map for files in the `src/` and `tests/` directories with a maximum of 15000 tokens.

+- **`shell`**:
+  - `contextualize shell "ls --help" "man waybar"` will execute the commands `ls --help` and `man waybar`, capture their output, and print the formatted results to the console in the default shell format.
+  - `contextualize shell "git status" --format md --output clipboard` will run `git status`, format its output in a code block and write the formatted output to the clipboard.
+  - `contextualize shell "ls -la" --no-capture-stderr --output-file output.txt` will execute `ls -la` without capturing stderr and write the formatted output to `output.txt`.